hayata-suenaga/ts-guideline/README.md

 <a name="export-prop-types"></a><a name="1.14"></a>

-- [1.14](#export-prop-types) **Prop Types**: Define and export prop types for components.
-Use exported prop types instead of grabbing the prop type from a component.
+- [1.14](#export-prop-types) **Prop Types**: Don't use `ComponentProps` to grab a component's prop types.
+Go to the source file for the component and export prop types from there.
+Import and use the exported prop types.

-  > Why?
-Exporting prop types aids reusability.
+  > Don't export prop types from component files by default.
+Only export it when there is a code that needs to access the prop type directly.

   ```tsx
   // MyComponent.tsx